Fadelis/grpcmock/README.md

 }
 ```

-For quicker test execution you can integrate gRPC Mock using an in-process server via `@ExtendWith` annotation:
+For quicker unit test execution you can integrate gRPC Mock using an in-process server via `InProcessGrpcMockExtension` extension:

 ```java
 @ExtendWith(InProcessGrpcMockExtension.class)